 - new houses that are being sold off-plan or to the first occupier

 - newly converted homes that haven't been used in their converted state yet

 - dual-use homes used for both residential and non-residential purposes

 - seasonal holiday homes that can only be used at certain times of the year (not second or holiday homes you could use all year if you wanted)

-If a home doesn't need a Home Report, the seller must give you an Energy Performance Certificate.
+If a home doesn't need a Home Report, the seller must still give you an Energy Performance Certificate.